eriksandstroem/Latent-Space-Growing-of-GANs/README.md

 ![](gifs_4x4/clgGAN_coord_walk/250.gif)

 # Setup
 Place a directory called "celebA_dataset" where the model directory, e.g., "clgGAN" is located.
 In the "celebA_dataset" directory, place another folder called "celebA" containing the images belonging to the dataset.
+Use the cropped and aligned version of CelebA